greatcan11/Interactive-Lab-Hub/Lab 4/README.md

 > ### "Looks like"
 >
+> #### Rationale for Design
+> Our design is to bring back nostalgic memories of Mancala boards that fir in a child's lap.
+Thus, we decided to make a prototype that models this, having it to be relatively small, light, and ultimately so this game can be brought anywhere.
+>
 > #### Original Design Idea
 > Our original paper display is to show the game "Mancala to the Beat" where the players have to play mancala with the catch of picking up and dropping mancala pieces to the beat of the song.
 Each time they do this correctly, they receive a point.
 Each time they do not, they lose a point.
 Our prototype wil look like a Mancala board that has multiple wells and at the ends, there will be bigger containers to hold the beads.
 Below is a sketch where the circles are the wells and the recntalges at the ends are for the bigger containers to hold the beads to keep track of each person's points.
 The rectnangle in the middle is the OLED display that will show the beat to the song.
 The screen will also display the name of the game, the points for each respective player on the sides of the screen, and any annunciations in the middle such as "Player 1's Turn" or "Player 2 wins!" throughout the game.
 >